Give from Your Donor-Advised Fund

 Can I make recurring grants from my DAF?

 Yes.
-Many administrators allow monthly, quarterly, or annual recurring grants.
+Many DAF sponsors allow monthly, quarterly, or annual recurring grants.
 Recurring support is especially valuable because it provides the predictable funding researchers need to sustain multi-year clinical trials.

 What types of assets can I contribute to a DAF?